 A weekly Newsletter.
 This has events of the week ahead and those just gone.
 If special events have occurred this sometimes goes out two or three times a week.
-Currently at Number 1038.
 All of these are also now on our website as PDFs instantly downloadable from Friday 4pm.
-A new feature is Question Time where parent's questions are answered.